-- 1. State vehicles shall be at least 7 years old or have a minimum of 100,000 miles at the time of replacement. - 2.
+- 1. State vehicles shall be at least 107 years old or have a minimum of 100,000 miles (for sedans)/125,000 miles (for SUVs, vans, and trucks) at the time of replacement. - 2.
 Because of the variety of situations faced by State agencies, agencies may adopt an alternative policy where unusual circumstances justify replacing a vehicle sooner.
-An agency adopting an alternative policy must submit their proposed policy and justification for the change to the Board of Examiners for approval.
+An agency adopting an alternative policy must submit their proposed policy and justification for the change to its budget analyst within the Board of Examiners Governor's Finance Office for review and approval.
 The alternative policy may not be adopted until such approval.
+Alternative replacement policies shall be attached to an agency's budget request during each budget building cycle.